-In order to promote greening, especially the planting of indigenous trees whose occurrence has become scarce, the concept of the trees of the year was born some years ago.
+To promote greening, especially the planting of indigenous trees whose occurrence has become scarce, the concept of the trees of the year was born some years ago.
 Previously there were two selected trees of the year comprising a rare and common species.
 However, at times there are three trees of the year.
-For the 2015 campaign, the trees of the year were: